Doctor of Business Administration

 Abstract of Research and Education

-I am investigating the management of public utilities with large networks as their infrastructures, such as railways, air and marine transport, water supply and sanitation, energy supply, and postal services.
-At present, I have two primary interests:
+She studies the management of public utilities with large networks as their infrastructure, such as railways, air and marine transport, water supply and sanitation, energy supply and postal services.
+Currently, she has two main interests:

-(2) qualitative analysis on international comparison of coordination mechanisms between unbundled business units under vertical separation policy.
+(2) qualitative analysis on international comparison of coordination mechanisms between unbundled business units under vertical separation policies.

-For the bachelor programme, I am teaching ‘Business-Government Relations’, a course which aims to promote an understanding of various issues in public utilities not only from an Economics perspective (e.g. the basics of Regulatory Economics, New Institutional Economics including Transaction Cost Theory and Agency Theory) but also from a Business Administration vantage point (e.g. Organisational Design Theory).
+For the undergraduate programme, she offers ‘Business-Government Relations’, a course which aims to promote an understanding of various issues in public utilities not only from an economic perspective (e.g. basics of regulatory economics, new institutional economics including transaction cost theory and agency theory) but also from a business perspective (e.g. organisational design theory).

-For the PhD programme, I am teaching ‘Microeconomics’, which includes the PhD-level basics of Microeconomics as one of the core courses in the programme.
-Students can learn a series of ‘Advanced Applied Microeconomics’ further after this course.
+For the PhD programme, she offers ‘Microeconomics’, which includes the foundations of microeconomics at the doctoral level as one of the core courses of the programme.

 Details of Research Achievement